-vegetable korma recipe with step by step photos – aromatic, delicious and lightly spiced curry made with mix vegetables.
+vegetable korma recipe with step by step photos – veg korma is a aromatic, delicious and lightly spiced curry made with mix vegetables.

 korma or kurma is a curry dish which is popular in india as well as in central asia. the base of the curry can be coconut paste or coconut milk, yogurt, cream, onion or tomato paste or nuts-seeds paste or a combination.